-- Consider how the child or young person functions day to day. - Decide if changes are developmentally appropriate. - Monitor how long they have appeared distressed. - Consider individual factors (i.e. temperament, sociability or disability). - Appreciate cultural, family and personal experiences that may influence emotional regulation. - Be aware of signs and symptoms of emerging mental health problems. - Identify students who may need additional support for their mental health and wellbeing.
+- Review how your child is functioning day to day. - Consider if changes are developmentally/age appropriate. - Monitor how long they have appeared distressed. - Consider individual factors (i.e. temperament, sociability or disability). - Appreciate cultural, family and personal experiences that may influence how they manage their emotions. - Be aware of signs and symptoms of emerging mental health problems. - Identify whether additional support may be needed for their mental health and wellbeing.